Quant Developer & Systematic Options Trader

 Quantitative infrastructure for systematic trading strategies.
 I build the tools that make edge repeatable: backtesting pipelines, strategy validation frameworks, and the type-driven code that holds them together.

 25 years engineering software systems: from trading and risk platforms at Citadel, Bank of America, Morgan Stanley, and BNP Paribas, through building performance and analytics Software-as-a-Service (SaaS) products at Northern Trust, Salesforce, and Jive.
-Now I am back to quantative finance with algorithmic trading systems at Referential Labs, building strategy robustness validation, backtesting infrastructure, and portfolio risk analysis.
+Now I am back to quantitative finance with algorithmic trading systems at Referential Labs, building strategy robustness validation, backtesting infrastructure, and portfolio risk analysis.

 Quant Infrastructure